websanco/liferay-learn/docs/dxp/latest/en/developing-applications/core-frameworks/message-bus/tuning-messaging-performance.md

 If a message arrives when the queue is full, the destination's `RejectedExecutionHandler` handles the message.
 The default handler discards the message and logs a warning.
 The default maximum message queue size is Java's maximum integer value, but you can reduce it if you like.

 The Message Bus draws message listener processing threads from the destination's thread pool.
-The pool has a starting size and a maximum size it can grow to.
+The pool has a starting size and a maximum size.

 You can change the maximum message queue size, rejected execution handler, thread pool starting size (core size), and thread pool maximum size using these [`DestinationConfiguration`](https://github.com/liferay/liferay-portal/blob/[$LIFERAY_LEARN_PORTAL_GIT_TAG$]/portal-kernel/src/com/liferay/portal/kernel/messaging/DestinationConfiguration.java) methods: